City ranking guide

 Profile52%

-2 sources abstract avatar
+2 signals abstract avatar

 May be worth comparing for